 Typically in Korea schools will pay for roundtrip airfare, however the TALK program states in the case of a 6 month contract they offer a 1,300,000 Won flight allowance.

-6 months teaching in China
+6 months teaching English in China

-Buckland international education group (a recruiter) apparently offers 6 month contracts in public schools in China.
+If you want to teach English in China the Buckland international education group (a recruiter) apparently offers 6 month contracts in public schools in China.

 Sites where you can find jobs teaching in East Asia